SEEKERS MORE THAN BELIEVERS

 about a different way to be Christian that was literally suppressed because it held that Jesus' message was more spiritual than establishing a set of required beliefs about him.

-Without the primary sources, those named Gnostics were slandered as not being true disciples; often they were portrayed as not even being Christians.
-Throughout history they were ridiculed for denying "reality," as being absolute "dualists" and "idealists."
-To totally vilify them, it was taught that they only believed in myths and not Christ.
-Now, there is a new story about their strong faith and belief in a real Jesus.
-In spite of their faith in him, the elimination of their writings was almost successful.
-But thanks to some monks who hid the forbidden works, most likely originally in a cave in Egypt, near a village called Nag Hammadi, the Gnostic Gospels and writings can now speak for themselves.
+Gnostics were given the severest of attacks among the heretics, because as members of the church, they were like a cancer within.
+Nevertheless, they have been portrayed as not even being Christians, believed only in myths (as if the apostolic church had none), and that Jesus wasn't a real person.
+Now that these gospels can speak for themselves, such charges are not that simple, and there is a new story and evidence about their strong faith and belief in a real Jesus.
+In spite of their faith in him as Savior, the elimination of writings judged "heretical," "false," and "impure," was almost successful.
+But thanks to some monks, who most likely hid the forbidden works in a mountain cliff in Egypt, near a village called Nag Hammadi, the Gnostic Gospels and writings can now speak for themselves.

-In 1945, fifty two texts (including such titles as the Gospel of Thomas, the Gospel of Mary, and the Gospel of Philip) were found at the base of a mountain cliff having at least 150 caves.
-Interestingly, a farmer named Muhammad Ali (al-Samman), looking for softer soil for fertilizer in the talus below one of the caves, found an earthen jar filled with thirteen books written on papyrus, bound in leather.
+In 1945, fifty-two texts (including such titles as the Gospel of Thomas, the Gospel of Philip, and the Gospel of Truth) were found in Egypt at the base of a high mountain ridge having at least 150 caves.
+Interestingly, a farmer named Muhammad Ali (al-Samman), looking for softer soil for fertilizer in the talus below one of the caves, found a large jar filled with thirteen books written on papyrus, bound in leather.
 Muhammad's mother actually burned some pages to kindle a fire, but thankfully, he decided to take them to an antiquities dealer.
 As had long been rumored, we now know indeed there were other Christian gospels written as well as those in the Bible in the early development of Christianity.
 Careful research has declared them authentic.
 Finally, after fifty years of study and translation by scholars, they are available to the general public.
 They raise questions, which have the potential to free Christianity from centuries of simple answers, and for many, unacceptable positions and beliefs, allowing all truth to be a part of the process of faith.

-Are you a person who thinks, beyond the twenty-seven books in the New Testament, chosen by early Bishops, that other gospels and writings written in the same time period, ought to be heard?
+Are you a person who thinks, beyond the twenty-seven books in the New Testament, chosen by early Bishops, that other early gospels ought to be heard?

-Are you one who questions certain "articles" of faith in the Apostles' Creed, such as the virgin birth or a bodily resurrection?
+Are you one who questions certain beliefs or "articles" of faith in the Apostles' Creed, such as the virgin birth or a bodily resurrection?

 Are you one who thinks religions other than Christianity may have validity?